-- i. the proximity of major Project components to the provincial road network; - ii. the location of drainage infrastructure potentially affected by development of the Project from changes in surface runoff; and - iii. locations where Project development may alter the characteristics of the catchment area for provincially owned drainage infrastructure.
+- i. the location of major Project components to the provincial road network; - ii. the location of drainage infrastructure potentially affected by development of the Project from changes in surface runoff; and - iii. locations where Project development may alter the characteristics of the catchment area for provincially owned drainage infrastructure.

-This information shall be used to assess the effects of the Project on the provincial road network and measures to mitigate the effects.
+This information shall be used to assess the effects of the Project on the provincial road network, and measures to mitigate the effects.

-b) The proposed areas for Project components overlap, or lie in close proximity to, existing and historic industrial land use or planned industrial land use, and areas that may reasonably be expected to be used for industrial purposes in the future, based on publicly available data and analysis.
-This baseline study shall describe, at a minimum, the following industrial land uses within or adjacent to the Project study areas, and the interaction of the Project with those industrial uses:
+b) The proposed areas for Project components overlap or lie in close proximity to existing and historic industrial land uses or planned industrial land uses, and areas that may reasonably be expected to be used for industrial purposes in the future, based on publicly available data and analysis.
+This baseline study shall describe, at a minimum, the following industrial land use within or adjacent to the Project study areas, and the interaction of the Project with those industrial uses:

 - i.
 Existing Electrical Grid; and - ii.
 Mining, Mineral Exploration, and Quarrying; and - iii.
-Commercial and Domestic Forest Harvesting, and Forest Management activities such as silviculture treatments.
+Commercial and Domestic Harvesting and Forest Management.